CALRG · Editorial

 "Yes!
 That has been one of the most exciting parts of the Science Everywhere project.
 In this space, we’ve had researchers working alongside community volunteers and youth to engage in science experiences relevant to the community.
 When we first began the project, we were really focused on youth dispositions towards science, which of course are really important.
 What we observed over time was that the adults’ dispositions were beginning to shift as well, having many additional benefits for youth and the community more broadly."

-In closing, Prof Clegg raised how her talk will explore the outcomes of STEM-learning experiences being positioned at the heart of communities, commenting:
+In closing, Prof Clegg discussed the outcomes of STEM-learning experiences being positioned at the heart of communities, commenting:

-"I believe, and I will show this in my talk, that the true benefit is the development of a virtuous cycle of science learning and community development that persists beyond any one project and that has the potential to reach large swaths of the community.
-As community members see the value of science in their communities and daily lives, they begin to think of their own new endeavors and activities that leverage science to advance the community."
+"I believe... that the true benefit is the development of a virtuous cycle of science learning and community development that persists beyond any one project and that has the potential to reach large swaths of the community.
+As community members see the value of science in their communities and daily lives, they begin to think of their own new endeavours and activities that leverage science to advance the community."